-The amount of revenue recognized for the years ended December 31, 2019 and 2018 that was included in the contract liability balance at the beginning of the period were \$8,867 thousand and \$5,988 thousand, respectively.
+The amount of revenue recognized for the year ended December 31, 2020 and 2019 that was included in the contract liability balance at the beginning of the period was \$9,501 thousand and \$8,867 thousand, respectively.

 The major change in the balance of contract liabilities is the difference between the time frame in the performance obligation to be satisfied and the payment to be received.
-There was no other significant changes during 2019 and 2018.
+There was no other significant changes during 2020 and 2019.

-(o) Employee compensation and directors' and supervisors' remuneration
+(p) Employee compensation and directors' and supervisors' remuneration

-In accordance with the Articles of Incorporation the Group should contribute no less than 0.7% ~10% of the profit as employee compensation and less than 1% as directors' and supervisors' remuneration when there is profit for the year.
-However, if the Group has accumulated deficits, the profit should be reserved to offset the deficit.
-The recipients of shares and cash may include the employees of the Group's affiliated companies who meet certain conditions.
+In accordance with the Articles of Incorporation, the Company should contribute no less than 0.7% ~10% of the profit as employee compensation and less than 1% as directors' and supervisors' remuneration when there is profit for the year.
+However, if the Company has accumulated deficits, the profit should be reserved to offset the deficit.
+The recipients of shares and cash may include the employees of the Company's affiliated companies who meet certain conditions.

-For the years ended December 31, 2019 and 2018, the Company estimated its employee remuneration amounting to \$415 thousand and \$261 thousand, and directors' and supervisors' remuneration were both zero.
+For the years ended December 31, 2020 and 2019, the Company estimated its employee remuneration amounting to \$0 thousand and \$415 thousand, and directors' and supervisors' remuneration were both zero.
 The estimated amounts mentioned above were calculated based on the net profit before tax, excluding the remuneration to employees, directors and supervisors of each period, multiplied by the percentage of remuneration to employees, directors and supervisors as specified in the Articles of Incorporation.
-These remunerations were expensed under operating costs or operating expenses during 2019 and 2018.
+These remunerations were expensed under operating costs or operating expenses during 2020 and 2019.
 Related information would be available at the Market Observation Post System website.
-The amounts, as stated in the consolidated entity financial statements, are identical to those of the actual distributions for 2019 and 2018.
+The amounts, as stated in the financial statements, are identical to those of the actual distributions for 2020 and 2019.